 Now that you've analyzed previously captured malicious network traffic, it's time to write an exploit of your own.
-By doing so, you will reveal security issues associated with the lack of authentication in the DNS and HTTP protocols and learn how to use powerful packet-manipulation libraries.
+By doing so, you will reveal security issues associated with the lack of authentication in the ARP, DNS, and HTTP protocols and learn how to use powerful packet-manipulation libraries.

 In this task, you will play the part of a network attacker who tricks a victim web browser to connect to the attacker's web server instead of the actual site that the victim wanted to visit.
 By doing so, the attacker can perform a monster-in-the-middle attack to forward the victim's requests to and from the site without being noticed while stealing confidential information along the way.
-To do so, you will have to spoof a DNS response to trick the user into associating the hostname fakebank.com with the attacker's IP address instead of its real address.
+To do so, you will have to spoof an ARP response to fool the user into using the attacker's device as a DNS server.
+Then, you need to send a spoofed DNS response to trick the user into associating the hostname fakebank.com with the attacker's IP address instead of its real address.
 Once the DNS response has been successfully spoofed, you will accept a connection from the victim and forward all HTTP requests to and from the actual web server for fakebank.com.